Snowfork/snowbridge/relayer/README.md

 Relayer service that streams transactions from blockchain networks, packages data into messages, and sends the packages to the correlated bridge component.

-Thanks to Chainsafe for their work on [ChainBridge](https://github.com/ChainSafe/ChainBridge).
-Our implementation is inspired by their design and incorporates some of their code.

 - [Development](#development)
 - [Configuration](#configuration)
   - [Secrets](#secrets)